bloominstituteoftechnology/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+`A relational DB is an accumulation of data that is related to each other.
+SQL is the language used to manage and manipulate that data.`

 - [ ] Why do tables need a `primary key`?

+`Tables need a primary key to assure the data is organized in a way to prevent anomalies and make the data contained in the table easily accessible.`

 - [ ] What is the name given to a table column that references the primary key on another table.

+`Foreign Key (FK)`

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+`In order to have a many to many relationship, a table must have multiple columns/records in a table relate to multiple columns/records in at least one other table.`

 ## Minimum Viable Product